andre-st/chrome-injectjs/README.md

 My extension is tiny, it lacks any comfort and visual beauty.
 No syntax highlighting or validation (Ace editor, jslint, ...).
-Easy to inspect if you consider using it (no minified libs etc).
+Easy to inspect if you consider using it—no 3rd party libs, nothing [minified](https://en.wikipedia.org/wiki/Minification_(programming)).
 No automatic updates (see Installation section).

 In order to import / export settings you just copy/paste the content of the text area.